Grenoble Alpes University: Early history (1339–1800)

 Humbert cared deeply about his students, offering generous aid, protection, and even providing a hundred of them with free housing.
 Humbert's financial losses during the Smyrniote crusades, Black Death, and Dauphiné's attachment to France greatly decreased the activity of the university leading to its closure, since a small mountainous town could not support its activity on its own.

 It was reopened again by Louis XI of France in 1475 in Valence under the name University of Valence, while the original university was restored in Grenoble in 1542 by Francis de Bourbon, Count of St. Pol.
-The two universities were finally reunited in 1565.
+The two universities were reunited in 1565.
 At that point Grenoble was an important center of law practice in France, thus law practice was at the center of the university education.

-The French Revolution, with its focus on the end to inherited privilege, led to the suppression of most universities in France.
+The French Revolution, with its focus on the end to inherited privilege, led to the suppression of universities in France.
 To revolutionaries, universities embodied bastions of corporatism and established interests.
 Moreover, lands owned by the universities represented a source of wealth and therefore were confiscated, just as property possessed by the Church.